ksandom/installUltraleap/README.md

 # Install UltraMotion Gemini

 Ultramotion Gemini (F.K.A LeapMotion) still works really well in Linux, despite not having received an update for several years.
 The documentation and installation process, however, have aged a bit.
-This repo is here to solve that and will be provided to upstream.
+This repo is here to solve that in a coherent way and will be provided to upstream.

 These instructions match SDK version Version 2.3.1, which is current on Linux and Mac as at 2021-11-04.
 Windows is currently on 5.2.0.